Beginner's Guide to UTM Parameters

 Using UTM Parameters: 4 Examples

-1. Measure Social Media ROI
+1. Measuring Social Media ROI

 UTM parameters help you track your social media efforts.
 By adding UTM code to your social media links, you’ll be able to see which posts and campaigns were most effective in generating traffic and conversions.